marcelrienks/Fluidity/README.md

 Core infrastructure is up and running for local development and Docker containers:

-- Agent runs a local HTTP proxy on port 8080
+- Agent runs a local HTTP/HTTPS proxy on port 8080
 - Agent connects to server over mTLS using dev certificates (generated with the provided scripts)
-- Server accepts client-authenticated TLS and forwards HTTP requests to target sites
+- Server accepts client-authenticated TLS and forwards HTTP/HTTPS requests to target sites
-- End-to-end HTTP browsing via the agent proxy is verified (HTTP only; HTTPS/CONNECT not implemented yet)
+- End-to-end HTTP and HTTPS browsing via the agent proxy is verified and working
+- HTTPS CONNECT tunneling fully implemented for secure website access

 ### Roadmap